apapangelapeng/Neuron-Model/README.md

 # Model_Overview.tex

+Note: To this point, this code had been an entirely "for fun" exploration of some topics in electrophysiology.
+The ReadMe is mostly out of date and only describes some of the original elements in the project.
 A more in-depth discussion can be found in the .tex file titled Model_Overview.
-Here you will find some of the mathematical basis of the code, as well as general concepts in neurbiology that are implemented.
+In this file you will find some of the mathematical basis of the code, as well as general concepts in neurbiology that are implemented.

 # Compilation of Executables